A nonperturbative test of nucleation calculations for strong phase transitions: High-temperature effective field theory

 \section{High-temperature effective field theory}

-At high temperatures, the equilibrium thermodynamics of a weakly coupled 3+1 dimensional quantum field theory is captured by a 3 dimensional effective field theory containing only the light bosonic fields~\cite{Kajantie:1995dw, Braaten:1995cm}.
-The parameters of this effective theory depend on those of the full theory and on the temperature.
+At high temperatures, the equilibrium thermodynamics of a weakly coupled 3+1 dimensional quantum field theory is captured by a 3 dimensional EFT containing only the light bosonic fields~\cite{Kajantie:1995dw, Braaten:1995cm}.
+The parameters of this EFT depend on those of the full theory and on the temperature.
 The precise matching relations can be computed order-by-order in powers of couplings.

-In the vicinity of a phase transition, the effective mass of the field undergoing the transition becomes small, and hence the longest wavelength modes may often be described by an effective theory for this field alone, with all other fields integrated out.
+In the vicinity of a phase transition, the effective mass of the field undergoing the transition becomes small, and hence the longest wavelength modes may often be described by an EFT for this field alone, with all other fields integrated out.
 We will assume that this is the case for the real scalar field, in which case the effective 3d Lagrangian is

 where $i=1,2,3$ runs over the spatial dimensions.
 Note that the field has mass dimension 1/2, being canonically normalised in 3 dimensions.
 To leading order, it corresponds to the zero Matsubara mode of the 4d field $\varphi$ divided by $\sqrt{T}$.